robaru/sofamyroom/README.md

 ```
 cmake .. -G"Visual Studio 16 2019" -DBUILD_DOCS=TRUE
 ```
 If the option is not specified, documentation generation is skipped when building SofaMyRoom.
-Please note that if fyou don't need to build the documentation files, you don't need to install the aforementioned software.
+Please note that if you don't need to build the documentation files, you don't need to install the aforementioned software.

 A useful tutorial on how to use Doxygen in combination with Sphinx and CMAKE is available [here](https://devblogs.microsoft.com/cppblog/clear-functional-c-documentation-with-sphinx-breathe-doxygen-cmake/).